-Undergraduate degree programs reported 122 uses of program outcomes assessment data (each use may represent more than one assessment method and some methods resulted in more than one use).
+Undergraduate degree programs reported 44 unique uses of program outcomes assessment data (each use may represent more than one assessment method and some methods resulted in more than one use).

-The most common use of program outcomes assessment data for undergraduate degree programs was to monitor and ensure student achievement of the learning outcome.
+The most common use of program outcomes assessment data for undergraduate degree programs was to continually monitor and ensure student achievement of the learning outcome.
 Other common uses for undergraduate degree programs included:

+Modify course content (25 uses, 57% of the total)

-- Modify the assessment process (20 uses, 16% of the total) - Modify course content (20 uses, 16% of the total) - Modify curriculum (19 uses, 15% of the total) - Modify courses to address skill deficiencies (13 uses, 11% of the total)
+Modify the assessment process (13 uses, 30% of the total)

+Modify curriculum (7 uses, 16% of the total)

+Modify courses to address skill deficiencies (6 uses, 14% of the total)

-Other uses include improving feedback to students, developing new assessment rubrics as well as sharing those rubrics with students, continual faculty development, changes to recruitment procedures, encourage students to use the Writing Center, and continual monitoring of changes made in recent years.
-Some faculty are also beginning to utilize social media as a tool to increase student interaction.
+Other uses include improving feedback to students, continual faculty development, changes to recruitment procedures, implementing more diverse culture variation into existing courses, preceptor workshops and training. and continual monitoring of changes made in recent years.

-Graduate degree programs reported 123 uses of program assessment data (each use may represent more than one assessment method and some methods resulted in more than one use).
+Graduate degree programs reported 30 unique uses of program assessment data (each use may represent more than one assessment method and some methods resulted in more than one use).

-The most common use of program outcomes assessment data for graduate degree programs was to monitor and ensure student achievement of the learning outcome.
+The most common use of program outcomes assessment data for graduate degree programs was to continually monitor and ensure student achievement of the learning outcome.
 Other common uses for graduate degree programs included: